elf-alchemist/elfbsp/README.md

 Legalese
 --------

-ELFBSP is Copyright &copy; 2025 Guilherme Miranda, Andrew Apted, Colin Reed, and Lee Killough, et al.
+ELFBSP is Copyright &copy; 1997-2025 Guilherme Miranda, Andrew Apted, Colin Reed, and Lee Killough, et al.

-ELFBSP is Free Software, under the terms of the GNU General Public License, version 2 or (at your option) any later version.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
-See the [LICENSE.txt](LICENSE.txt) file for the complete text.

-ELFBSP comes with NO WARRANTY of any kind, express or implied.
-Please read the license for full details.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.